neehasajja/TP_new.cpp/README.md

-This is Repo is under construction
+This is Repo is under construction.

-It is a cpp code for motion prediction.
+Purpose: This is a repo where the existing python code from here https://github.com/kumgleb/Lyft_motion_prediction is written in cpp to check the perfomance comparision between the two languages.

-Download the dataset for the NN from here: https://www.woven-planet.global/en/data/prediction-dataset.
+1.Download the dataset for the from here: https://www.woven-planet.global/en/data/prediction-dataset.